muadh-hudji/OccupationOfPalestine/README.md

 - __The Footer__

     - The footer section includes links to the relevant social media for Occupation Of Palestine.
 The links will open to a new tab to allow easy navigation for the user and to keep them in the page.
-    - The footer is valuable to the user as it encourages them to keep connected via social media.
+    - The footer is valuable to the user as it will make it easy for them to make contacts in our community via social media.

     ![Footer](https://github.com/muadh-hudji/Portfolio1/blob/d4d2a1995d17185a28ea9eef1c167e5d598c4acb/assets/images/footer.PNG)